VORTEX: Physics-Driven Data Augmentations Using Consistency Training for Robust Accelerated MRI Reconstruction: Acknowledgements

-\textbf{Composing Augmentations.} Our \textit{Augmentation Pipeline} allows for composing different combinations of physics-driven and image-based data augmentations, with example composed augmentations shown in Figure~\ref{fig:transformations}.
-It is important to note that composing multiple physics-driven augmentations such as noise and motion corruption represents a real-world scenario as multiple artifacts can occur simultaneously during MRI acquisition.
-Appendix \ref{app:methods-tfm-composition} discusses augmentation composition in detail.
+Our \textit{Augmentation Pipeline} allows for composing different combinations of physics-driven and image-based data augmentations, with example composed augmentations shown in \cref{fig:transformations}.
+It is important to note that composing multiple physics-driven augmentations such as noise and motion corruption represents a real-world scenario as multiple artifacts can occur simultaneously during MRI acquisition. \cref{app:methods-tfm-composition} discusses augmentation composition and the generalized multi-augmentation consistency loss in detail.